sucho-archiving/sucho-archiving.github.io/data-upload.md

 If you have a WACZ file, go to the [WACZ upload form](https://forms.gle/N18MxWgoHtPB2xpz8).
 Enter the metadata and upload the WACZ file.

-The WACZ form only accepts files up to 10 GB, so if you have a larger archive, you'll need to [upload WACZ to AWS](/wacz-upload-aws)
+The WACZ form only accepts files up to 10 GB, so if you have a larger archive, you'll need to [upload WACZ to AWS](/wacz-upload-aws).

+## AWS Upload folder

+If you have more complicated data, such as the results of a custom scrape or a failed crawl, you will need to request AWS access credentials to receive access to your own [AWS upload folder](/folder-upload-aws).

 ## PDFs, images, other files
 SUCHO now has a collection on the Internet Archive!
 If you put *sucho-id-* at the beginning of the Page URL field, it will automatically be added to the collection.
 (This only applies to files you're uploading -- PDFs, images, DJVU, etc. Wayback Machine links don't go in a collection.)